SICKAG/sick_scan/README.md

 ## Bugs and feature requests

-- General: Brand new driver especially for MRS6124
-- Stability issues: Driver is experimental
+- Stability issues: Driver is experimental for the RMS3xx
 - Sopas protocol mapping:
 -- All scanners: COLA-B (Binary)
 - Software should be further tested, documented and beautified